 15 Suspicious Small Details That Scream “Call The Police!”

-3Check up your settings
+6Check your security settings

 When you install a home security system you get accompanying software that lets you customize your system.
 This software gives you a dashboard from which you can record and control your camera.
 It is a good idea to check your settings as often as possible for any change.
 While most software alerts to sudden unknown changes, some hackers can get past these protocols.

 When you set up your home security system you can see the footage it has been recording since it was installed.
 Here you will notice a shortage of data if it was hacked.
 This will alert you that someone has hacked your camera and has stolen some footage.
 You should immediately call the cops and turn off the cameras.